Abimael Guzmán

-Manuel Rubén Abimael Guzmán Reinoso (/es-419/; 3 December 1934 − 11 September 2021), also known by his nom de guerre Chairman Gonzalo (Presidente Gonzalo; /es/), was a Peruvian Maoist guerrilla leader.
+Manuel Rubén Abimael Guzmán Reinoso (/es-419/; 3 December 1934 − 11 September 2021), also known by his nom de guerre Chairman Gonzalo (Presidente Gonzalo; /es/), was a Peruvian Maoist revolutionary and guerrilla leader.
 He founded the organization Communist Party of Peru – Shining Path (PCP-SL) in 1969 and led a rebellion against the Peruvian government until his capture by authorities on 12 September 1992.
-He was subsequently sentenced to life imprisonment for terrorism and treason.
+He was then sentenced to life imprisonment for terrorism and treason.

-In the 1960s and 1970s, Guzmán was a professor of philosophy active in far-left politics strongly influenced by Marxism, Leninism, and Maoism.
+Guzmán joined the Communist Party when he was about 20 years old.
+In the 1960s and 1970s, he was a professor of philosophy active in far-left politics strongly influenced by Marxism, Leninism, and Maoism.
 He developed an ideology of armed struggle stressing the empowerment of the Indigenous people.
-He went underground in the mid-1970s to become the leader of the Shining Path, which began "The People's War" or the "Armed Struggle" on 17 May 1980.
+He went underground in the mid-1960s to become the leader of the Shining Path, which began "The People's War" or the "Armed Struggle" on 17 May 1980.

 Early life

 Manuel Rubén Abimael Guzmán Reinoso was born on 3 December 1934 in Mollendo, a port town in the province of Islay, in the region of Arequipa, about 1000 km south of Lima.
-He was the illegitimate son of a well-off merchant, who had eight children by five different women.
+He was the illegitimate son of an accountant who had ten children with five women.
 Guzmán's mother, Berenice Reinoso, died when he was five.

-At Arequipa, Guzmán completed bachelor's degrees in philosophy and law.
+At Arequipa, Guzmán completed his bachelor's degrees in philosophy and law.
+He then earned his doctoral degree.
 His dissertations were titled The Kantian Theory of Space and The Bourgeois Democratic State.
 While in university, Guzmán became a Marxist–Leninist.
-In 1962, Guzmán was recruited as a professor of philosophy by the rector of San Cristóbal of Huamanga University in Ayacucho, a city in the central Peruvian Andes.
-The rector was Efraín Morote Best, an anthropologist who some believe later became the true intellectual leader of the "Shining Path movement."
-Encouraged by Morote, Guzmán studied Quechua, the language spoken by Peru's Indigenous population, and became increasingly active in left-wing political circles.
+In 1962, he was recruited as a professor of philosophy by the rector of San Cristóbal of Huamanga University in Ayacucho, Efraín Morote Best, an anthropologist who some believe was the true intellectual leader of the "Shining Path" movement.
+Encouraged by Morote, Guzmán studied Quechua, the language of Peru's Indigenous population, and became increasingly active in left-wing political circles.

 In 1965, Guzmán attended a cadre training course in China, returning to Lima and taking a leave of absence from his professorship to focus on party activism.
-In April 1967, Guzmán led his fraction of the PCP to an international meeting in Albania, and would return to China in August and September of that same year.
+In April 1967, he led his faction of the PCP to an international meeting in Albania.
+He returned to China in August and September.
 This placed him in China during the Cultural Revolution, which made a large impression on him.
 Guzmán was particularly influenced by the ideological position of the Gang of Four.

 Through his academic position, Guzmán developed a core of early supporters among rural teachers, university professors, and the university student movement.
-Guzmán was arrested twice during the 1970s because of his participation in violent riots in the city of Arequipa against the government of presidents Velasco Alvarado and Belaunde Terry.
-After serving as the head of personnel for San Cristóbal of Huamanga University, Guzmán left the institution in the mid-1970s and went underground.
+He was arrested twice during the 1970s for participating in violent riots in the city of Arequipa against the government of presidents Velasco Alvarado and Belaunde Terry.
+After serving as the head of personnel for San Cristóbal of Huamanga University, Guzmán left the institution in the mid-1960s and went underground.